-The Cisco Unified CallManager System Guide provides information for network administrators who are responsible for managing the Cisco Unified CallManager system.
+The Cisco Unified CallManager Serviceability System Guide provides information for network administrators responsible for managing and supporting the Cisco Unified CallManager system.
+Network engineers, system administrators, or telecom engineers use this guide to learn about, and administer, remote serviceability features.
 This guide requires knowledge of telephony and IP networking technology.